 Goals for the working group include:

 - Identify legislative, regulatory or other policy proposals that fit the group’s scope and objectives and require SIA advocacy or education to members

 - Drive educational content across the industry from the SIA brand and platform

 - Conduct outreach to appropriate government agencies to ensure SIA may provide input into key proceedings and agency actions on supply chain policies impacting the security industry

 - Conduct outreach to international security organizations and associations and collaborate on joint projects, initiatives and forums

 - Identify and plan future SIA forum and panel discussion initiatives on topics of interest impacting trade and supply chain security

-The Drones and Robotics Working Group (formerly the Autonomous Security Robotics Working Group) brings together members of the security industry, end users, technology experts and other interested parties to promote best practices regarding the use of robots in security, develop research, offer guidance on legislative and regulatory matters and enhance communication and collaboration.Keep Reading »
+SIA’s AI, Drones and Robotics Interest Group (formerly the Autonomous Security Robotics Working Group and the Drones and Robotics Working Group) brings together members of the security industry, end users, technology experts and other interested parties to promote best practices regarding the use of robots in security, develop research, offer guidance on legislative and regulatory matters and enhance communication and collaboration.Keep Reading »

 The Public Safety Working Group focuses on improving the safety, security and sustainability of communities.
 The group is comprised of SIA members, security practitioners and first responders who combine their experiences and insights to develop resources regarding the effective and responsible implementation of security technologies.Keep Reading »